Doctors Note Logo

 Why Chronic Hives Are Unresponsive to Claritin: Specialized Skin Science

-Chronic hives often remain unresponsive to standard-dose Claritin because histamine is only one of many mediators involved and autoimmune pathways can activate mast cells independently of H1 blockade.
+Chronic hives may not respond to standard-dose Claritin (loratadine) because histamine is just one of many mediators driving the reaction.
+Autoimmune pathways can activate mast cells independently of H1 receptor blockade, making single-antihistamine therapy insufficient for many patients.

 answer background